Why was Competitive Advantage created?

 You will receive notification by Aug.
 1, 2020.

 Will I be interviewed as part of the application process?

-What’s the conference going to be like?
+How does it work, and what’s the conference going to be like?

 If I’m chosen, where do I stay?
 What do I wear?
 What about meals?

 You’ll be paired with another Competitive Advantage scholar and you’ll room together at the conference hotel.
-The dress code for the conference is casual, but bring a business casual outfit, too.
+The dress code for the conference is business casual, but bring a business casual outfit, too.
 You’ll eat well!
 We’ll provide lunch and dinner the first day, three meals on the second day and breakfast and lunch before you leave the third day.
 Have special dietary needs?
-We’ll make sure you’re covered.
+We’ll make sure your covered.